 EXAMPLE.
-Iglesia Alabanza pays the premiums on a \$70,000 group term insurance policy on the life of Pastor Brito with his wife as beneficiary.
+Iglesia Alabanza pays the premiums on a \$70,000 group term life insurance policy on the life of Pastor Brito with his wife as beneficiary.
 Pastor Brito is 29 years old.

-Iglesia Alabanza also pays the premium on a \$5,000 group term policy which covers Pastor Brito's wife, who is 30 years old.
-The church would have to report \$19.20 as the imputed cost of the insurance provided to Pastor Brito and his wife.
+Iglesia Alabanza also pays the premium on a \$5,000 group term policy which covers Pastor Brito's spouse, who is 30 years old.
+The church would have to report \$19.20 as the imputed cost of the insurance provided to Pastor Brito and his spouse.
 This amount is computed as follows:

 - For Pastor Brito, the table shows the cost per month for each \$1,000 of group term life insurance in excess of \$50,000.
-To compute the cost for Pastor Brito, take \$0.06 x 12 months = \$0.72 x 20 (corresponding to \$20,000 of group term insurance in excess of \$50,000) = \$14.40. - In addition, the cost of the entire \$5,000 of insurance provided to Pastor Brito's wife would have to be computed.
-Take \$0.08 x 12 months = \$0.96 x 5 = \$4.80. - Combine this amount with the cost of Pastor Brito's excess insurance to obtain the taxable amount of \$19.20.
+To compute the cost for Pastor Brito, take 6 cents x 12 months = 72 cents x 20 (corresponding to the \$20,000 of group term insurance in excess of \$50,000) = \$14.40. - In addition, the cost of the entire \$5,000 of insurance provided to Pastor Brito's spouse would have to be computed.
+Take 8 cents x 12 months = 96 cents x 5 = \$4.80. - Combine this amount with the cost of Pastor Brito's excess insurance to obtain the taxable amount of \$19.20.
 Iglesia Alabanza should include this amount with wages in Box 1 of Form W-2.
-This amount should also be reported in Box 12 and labeled code C. Any includable amount is subject to income tax as well as Social Security and Medicare withholding for nonminister church employees.
+This amount should also be reported in Box 12 and labeled Code C. Any includable amount is subject to income tax as well as Social Security and Medicare withholding for nonminister church employees.

-Additional information, including a worksheet for calculating the imputed cost of employerprovided life insurance benefits under the UCC Life Insurance and Disability Income (LIDI) Plan, is available on p.
-26.
+Additional information, including a worksheet for calculating the imputed cost of employerprovided life insurance benefits under the UCC Life Insurance and Disability Income (LIDI) Benefit Plan is available on pp. 25-26.